MDrance/ML_BreastCancer_Data/README.md

 # Different machine learning models using Breast Cancer Wisconsin (Diagnostic) Data Set from Kaggle
 The goal of this repo is to test different ML models and evaluate their metrics.

-## 1/Pre-processing the data
+## 1.Pre-processing the data

 Raw data are stored in data.csv.
 The Breast_cancer.py script aims to process the data, cleaning them and modifying them in a way that will help our model.
 The output is modified_data.csv
 This dataset is a pretty good one as we have no missing values and only continuous numerical values (except for the diagnosis).

-## 2/Testing a Support Vector Machine model
+## 2.Testing a Support Vector Machine model

-cancer_svm.py is a script training a SVM model.
+cancer_svm.py is a script training and optimizing our SVM model.
-After training, tuning and testing it on test data, the model has converged with an F1 score of 0.97 on the CV set and a prediction accuracy of 0.96 on the test set.
-The best hyper-parameters for this model are C = 10000, gamma = 0.001 and a radial basis function kernel.
+For the fine tuning part, we use cross-validation and grid-search methods to find the best value for C (regularization), the best kernel bewteen polynomial and Radial basis function and f using RBF the best value for gamma(curvature of decision boundary).

 After running :
 ```